Tarikbdursun/Picker3D-Clone/README.md

 >In this game, we aim to complete the levels by collecting the balls with the help of the picker.

-I drew Picker with Paint 3D therefore I had some trouble with the box colliders.

 >Architecture Steps
   - Start Screen (start)